BOBANOVIORGANI/solaron-0bab6/content/pages/index.md

     elementId: ''
     title: Need Answers?
     items:
-      - question: How is this different from what we have today?
+      - question: What is SOLAROW?
         answer: >-
           At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a